tbielak/AoC_cpp/bin/README.md

 ## Debugging the solution

 Use Microsoft Visual Studio Community 2019 in Windows to debug the solution.
 Build the executables in Debug configuration, and choose the puzzle solution providing *Command Arguments* (*-p* switch) + optionally: your input file (*-i* switch).
-Place the breakpoint in the appropriate *cpp* file in *main* routine and run it.
+Place the breakpoint in the appropriate *cpp* file in *Main::part_one* or *Main::part_two* method and run it.
 Enjoy!